darekkay/tip-of-the-day/README.md

 ## License

 This project and its contents are open source under the [MIT license](LICENSE).
+The license of the individual data sources is specified in the according `data.json` files.